kryogenica/CV/_portfolio/portfolio-nyc-rats.md

 ---
-title: "NYC rat infestation predictor"
+title: "NYC rat infestation predictor🌆 🐀"
 excerpt: "The project developed a system to predict and manage rat infestations in Manhattan using data from the NYC Open Data. <br/><img src='/images/rat_predictor.png'>"
 collection: portfolio
 ---